azoght/coding-club-alexander-academy/Week4.md

 ```

 ## The Accumulator Pattern
 The accumulator pattern is a pattern where the items in a sequence are *iterated* through using a for loop.
 It involves an *accumulator variable* (initialized before the loop), and an *iterator variable* (keeps track of iterations).
 Each time the loop is executed, the accumulator variable is updated.
-When the loop ends, the accumulator variable is looked at or used.
+When the loop ends, the accumulator variable is looked at or used. [(7.6: The Accumulator Pattern)](https://runestone.academy/runestone/books/published/fopp/Iteration/TheAccumulatorPattern.html)

-Here's an example, where the mean (average) of a list is calculated
+Here's an example, where the mean (average) of a list is calculated:
 ```python
 numList = [17, 23, 15, 30, 12, 8, 28, 16]
 s = 0 # this will be the sum of the numbers in numList